bettiah/transform/readme.md

 # Status

-Register, Login, CreateRoom, Invite & Join seem to be functional with riot web client.
+Register, Login, CreateRoom, Invite, Join & Sync seem to be functional with riot web client.
 But quite a lot of functionality is missing and the software is definitely not ready for deployment in a public facing role.

 # Design